 At our first visit the Saanga site had fifty-one beds in operation, and occupancy was steadily rising as the Nepalese medical community becomes aware of the need for and availability of specialized SCI rehabilitation.
 The building has been expanded since then, both before and after the 2015 earthquakes.
 The SIRC constructed an outbuilding to act as a family room/stepping stone for patients nearing readiness for discharge, and the therapy space on the lower level was completed.
 Now, an additional floor has been put into service and has been used for vocational training, but will form part of the stroke rehabilitation unit.

-In the last two years a program funded from a joint partnership between SIRC, the Korea Spinal Cord Injury Association (KSCIA) and Korea International Cooperation Agency (KOICA) has led to the Construction of a new facility to house vocational rehabilitation.
-(More details of this program to follow.)
+In the last few years a program funded from a joint partnership between SIRC, the Korea Spinal Cord Injury Association (KSCIA) and Korea International Cooperation Agency (KOICA) has led to the construction of a new facility to house vocational rehabilitation.

 Some problems remain with respect to staffing the centre.
 A number of the longer-serving staff commute daily in a small hospital bus from Kathmandu.
 This commute consumes a lot of their time as the main road has been under construction for some years.
 The provision of medical care has been difficult as the SIRC did not have its own doctor for a number of years.
 At the Jorpati site where SIRC started operations, medical staff from the Orthopedic Hospital provided care.
 When SIRC moved to its current facility medical support came from orthopedic staff at the nearby Dhulikel hospital.
 For the last seven years, a dedicated physician has been caring for the patients, initially part time and more recently on a full time basis.
 Unfortunately, some of the young unspecialized doctors have moved on to other areas after a short time leading to loss to the hospital of their trained skills.
 Training in physical medicine and rehabilitation and especially in neurorehabilitation is required to meet the needs of the people of Nepal and will be planned to provide additional future rehab physician-specialists.